Skip to main content

 Can I run it on a cloud server?

 Yes.
 DigitalOcean, Cloudflare (via Moltworker), and others offer managed hosting.
 But never expose the gateway to the public internet — bind to localhost and use SSH tunneling or a VPN for remote access.
+See Deployment Options.

 Can I run multiple instances?

-Yes, on different ports:
+Yes, on different ports with separate data directories:

 # Instance 1 (work)